Supercharged One-step Text-to-Image Diffusion Models with Negative Prompts: Related Work

-Classifier-free guidance (CFG) \cite{ho2022classifier} and negative prompting are key techniques for content control in image generation, from text-to-2D to text-to-3D synthesis.
-In multi-step diffusion models, these methods enhance desired image features and suppress undesired ones, improving visual fidelity and reducing artifacts like the Janus problem in 3D tasks \cite{dhariwal2021diffusion, katzir2023noisefree, Armandpour2023ReimagineTN}.
+Classifier-free guidance (CFG) \cite{ho2022classifier} and negative prompting \cite{blog2023woolf, ban2024understanding} are key techniques for content control during denoising.
+In multi-step diffusion models, these methods enhance desired image features and suppress undesired ones, improving visual fidelity and reducing artifacts \cite{dhariwal2021diffusion, katzir2023noisefree, Armandpour2023ReimagineTN}.
 Score-based approaches like NFSD \cite{katzir2023noisefree} employ negative prompting to steer generated samples toward real-image distributions, while SDS-Bridge \cite{McAllister2024RethinkingSD} uses negative prompts to model source distributions more accurately.
 Despite their success, negative prompting has yet to be integrated into one-step or few-step diffusion models.
-To bridge this gap, we introduce Negative-Away Steer Attention (NASA), the first method to enable negative prompting in one-step and few-step diffusion models, enhancing control in faster generation settings.
+To bridge this gap, we introduce NASA, the \textit{first method} to enable negative prompting in \textit{one-step} and \textit{few-step} diffusion models, enhancing control in faster generation settings.